j-d-carmichael/boats/README.md

 Options:
   --init                      Inject a skeleton yml structure to the current directory named /src/...
-  -i, --input [path]          The relative path to the main input file eg "./src/index.yml" -o, --output [path]         Path to the target eg "./build/weather_api.json|yaml|yml".
-The version of the api will be injected automatically based on the version from within the OA index if present.
-If option not passed the output will be in the terminal.
+  -i, --input [path]          The relative path to the main input file eg "./src/index.yml" -o, --output [path]         The relative path to the main output file eg "./built/bundled.yml"
-  -x, --exclude_version       Exclude the OA version from the generated output file.
+                              (if json_refs is not used the output directory will also contain the compiled tpl files) -x, --exclude_version       By default the OA version is injected into the file name, this option stops this happening.
+  -j, --json_refs             If passed the json-refs bundler will be used instead of swagger-parser's bundler.
-  -I, --indentation [indent]  The numeric indentation, defaults to 2 if option passed -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "paths/" -$, --variables [value]     Array of variables to pass to the templates, eg "-$ host=http://somehost.com -$ apikey=321654987" (default: [])
+  -I, --indentation <indent>  The numeric indentation, defaults to 2 if option passed (default: 2) -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "paths/" -v --validate <state>       Validate OA 2/3 state "on" or "off".
+Defaults to "on" (default: "on") -$, --variables [value]     Array of variables to pass to the templates, eg "-$ host=http://somehost.com -$ apikey=321654987" (default: [])
-  -v  --validate <state>      Validate OA 2/3 state "on" or "off" (default: "on") -V, --version               output the version number -h, --help                  output usage information
+  -V, --version               output the version number -h, --help                  output usage information
 ```
 ---